-Economies of scope refer to saving gained from innovation and production of a family of products.
+Economies of scope refer to savings gained from innovation and production of a family of products.
 This saving originates due to the commonality of product family members.
-It happens at multiple levels such as components, design, production facility, and skill requirements.
+It happens at multiple levels, such as components, design, production facility, and skill requirements.
 Although many of us refer to economies of scope as the production of one good reducing the cost of producing another related good, the reuse of core assets in developing a family of products distills the most economies of scope benefit.
 For example, if a gas station that sells gasoline can sell soda, milk, and baked goods, it benefits from economies of scope.
 On the other hand, if two products are developed around the same technology core assets, it also distills economies of scope benefit.
 It seems, in innovation strategy, this latter form of economies of scope is the target for leveraging.

 Sharing capital expenditure, R&D investment, and resources:

 Utilization of the same human and physical capital for innovation and production of various goods and services strongly contributes to economies of scope advantage.
-For example, the same human capital may support the innovation of various image processing products.
+For example, the same human capital may support the innovation of various image-processing products.
 Similarly, the human capital needed for innovating multispectral image interpretation-based solutions for crop disease identification could be good enough to innovate machine vision applications for industrial or medical applications.

 Product family architecture:

-As various product variants can be derived from the primary product family, it creates the opportunity to reuse common assets.
+As various product variants can be derived from the primary product family, it allows the reuse of common assets.
 Of course, all types of products have the potential to benefit from product family architecture.
-But the most economies of scope benefits distill from software innovations, as the cost of reuse of the same core components in multiple products is extremely low.
-Hence, product family architecture for maximizing the economies of scope benefit has been at the core of innovation strategy.
-Like Apple, hardware companies like Intel and Toyota have been benefiting from Economies of Scale due to the adoption of product family architecture.
-By the due its focus on the rescue of common assets, it differs from scale advantage.
+However, most economies of scope benefit from software innovations, as the cost of reuse of the same core components in multiple products is extremely low.
+Hence, product family architecture has been at the core of innovation strategy for maximizing the economies of scope benefit.
+Like Apple, hardware companies like Intel and Toyota have been benefiting from economies of scope due to the adoption of product family architecture.
+By the way, due to its focus on the reuse of common assets, it differs from scale advantage.

 Innovation strategy for leveraging economies of scope advantage: